wvirany/BayesOpt/README.md

 * Questions:
   * How to assess BO experiment?
 For example, I can look at highest value in set, diversity, etc.
   * What is the proper way to update gp?
+  * How to structure directory to make code more modular?

 # Dec 17